What causes nightmares? 9 possible conditions

 - scary movies, books, or videogames

-- snacking just before going to sleep
+- snacking just before bedtime

 - illness or fever

-- medications such as antidepressants, narcotics, and barbiturates
+- medications, including antidepressants, narcotics, and barbiturates

 - over-the-counter sleep aids